AbuTokio/recipe-world/README.md

 **Bünyamin Kara** (AbuTokio)

 I'm a passionate developer currently attending a coding bootcamp to transition from a successful automotive career into professional software development.
-My journey in coding began at age 14 as a self-taught programmer, and after working in various roles in the automotive industry (mechanic, system operator, process engineering, and KAIZEN specialist), I decided in early 2025 to pursue my true passion.
+My journey in coding began at age 14 as a self-taught programmer, and after working in various roles in the automotive industry (mechanic, system operator, process engineering, and KAIZEN specialist), I decided in early 2025 to pursue my true passion and mid 2025 started to visit a bootcamp.

 ### Background